-- when working on or next to roadways with traffic. - Canada traffic speeds above 80 km/hr (CSA Standard) - by traffic control personnel; and - as determined by the hazard assessment.
+HVSA Class Only required when Looks like Class 3 when working on or next to roadways with traffic.
+Canada - traffic speeds above 80 km/hr (CSA Standard) US - traffic speeds above 50 mph by traffic control personnel; as determined by the hazard assessment.
+Allowable stripe material colours (retroreflective or combined performance)